-- Slack throttle or worn needle jet.
-Defective or worn parts. e - The mixing chamber union nut not tightened up, or locse jets.
+ë Or due to leaky inlet valve stems.
+Stack throttle or worn needle jet.
+At the connection to the engine.
 TEST WITH THE AIR VALVE, to see if by richening the mixture, the results are better or worse.
+The mixing chamber union nut not tightened up, or loose jets Defective or worn parts.
 INDICATIONS OF: